redfast00/rcpu_symbolic_execution/README.md

   like `printf`.
 - It won't be possible to write self-modifying code: the instructions and data will live in a different address space.
-- Machine arithmetic is hard in prolog without adding a lot of `mod` predicates, negatively affecting performance.
+- Machine arithmetic is hard in Prolog without adding a lot of `mod` predicates, negatively affecting performance.
 For this reason, machine arithmetic was not implemented